eshaque5830/portfolio/README.md

 We also have 10 variesites of RICE in this data.
 We have rice plant age ranging from 45 - 85 days.
 ADT45 is the most common variety inside the training data.
+## 5: Project on humanoid goalkeeper
+The project focuses on a humanoid goalkeeper that involves detecting the 2D position of objects using stereo vision, predicting the ballistic trajectory of the ball, and calibrating the camera while rectifying the image.

 # Education
 Bachelors of Science in Information Technology, Mirpur University of Science &